bionic (8) globus-gridftp-server.8.gz

 Exit after a single connection.

 This option can also be set in the configuration file as single.
-The default value of
+The default value of this option is

 -chroot-path string

 Path to become the new root after authentication.
-This path must contain a valid
+This path must contain a valid certificate

-certificate structure, /etc/passwd, and /etc/group.
-The command
+structure, /etc/passwd, and /etc/group.
+The command globus-gridftp-server-setup-chroot can help

-globus-gridftp-server-setup-chroot can help create a suitable directory structure.
+create a suitable directory structure.

 This option can also be set in the configuration file as chroot_path.